landingbj/lagi/docs/API_en.md

 > Body request parameters

-The data field supports either an object or a list of objects, as shown in the request examples below.
+The data and instruction field supports either an object or a list of objects, as shown in the request examples below.

 ```json
 {